Nexosis/nexosis.github.io/_clients/powershell.md

 use_codestyles: true
 ---

-## Installation
+## Installing the client

-The client has been tested against Powershell 5.0 on Windows and OS X.
+#### The client has been tested against Powershell 5.0 on Windows and OS X.

 To install it from the Powershell Gallery (make sure you have an elevated client and have trusted the PS Gallery store - [more information on that topic here](https://blogs.technet.microsoft.com/poshchap/2015/08/07/getting-started-with-the-powershell-gallery/){:target="_blank"}.